Nafir: Europe

 The straight long trumpet with a bell-shaped bell is depicted along with other wind instruments in a manuscript of the Etymologiae of Isidore of Seville from this period.
 A little later, at the beginning of the 12th century, the wall painting with an Apocalypse cycle was created in the Baptistery of the Cathedral of Novara.
-The seven tuba angels announce the plagues for the sins committed by humans with long slender trumpets.
+The seven tuba angels announce the plagues for the sins committed by humans with long, slender trumpets.
 In the course of the 12th century, further frescoes were created in Italian churches, on which long trumpets with bells are depicted.
 The frescoes in the abbey church of Sant'Angelo in Formis in Capua are particularly important for the history of musical instruments, because the tuba angels depicted hold straight trumpets with both hands for a very long time, which refers to the influence of Arabic culture after the Norman conquest of Sicily from the Arabs.
 Under Arabic influence, a trumpet corresponding to the Roman tuba was revived in Europe, which first appeared around 1100 in the Old French Song of Roland under the name buisine.
 In the Song of Roland, only the nafīr straight trumpet type is referred to as buisine, while the Franks themselves used trumpets shaped as animal horns (corn), the elephant ivory (olifant) and a smaller horn (graisle).

-A visible feature of the oriental trumpets were several spherical thickenings (knobs) on the cylindrical tube.
+A visible feature of the oriental trumpets was several spherical thickenings (knobs) on the cylindrical tube.
 A short trumpet with such bulges is depicted on a 12th-century relief on one of the Hindu temples of Khajuraho in northern India.
-In Europe, this type of trumpet with one to three thickenings and a mouthpiece first appeared in a 13th-century sculpture in the Cathedral of Santiago de Compostela as well as in the Cantigas de Santa Maria from the second half of the 13th century and in other manuscripts.
-According to Anthony Baines (1976), this is primarily an Indo-Persian and less an Arabic type of trumpet, which was probably distributed with the Seljuks before the First Crusade (from 1095).
+In Europe, this type of trumpet with one to three thickenings and a mouthpiece first appeared in a 13th-century sculpture in the Cathedral of Santiago de Compostela, as well as in the Cantigas de Santa Maria from the second half of the 13th century and in other manuscripts.
+According to Anthony Baines (1976), this is primarily an Indo-Persian, rather than an Arabic, type of trumpet, which was probably distributed with the Seljuks before the First Crusade (from 1095).
 In the illustration for the Lincoln College Apocalypse (MS 16, in Oxford) from the beginning of the 14th century, the angels blow a very long, narrow-bore trumpet with three thickenings, held horizontally in one hand, such an oversized trumpet plays Man in the Gorleston Psalter (fol.
 43v).
 Jeremy Montagu (1981) highlights the influence of Moorish armies in the Iberian Peninsula, from where the long trumpet, with its Spanish name añafil, spread.

-Miniature with two Spanish añafiles in the Cantigas de Santa Maria, second half of the 13th century.
+Miniature with two Spanish añafiles in the Cantigas de Santa María, second half of the 13th century.